factorhouse/cronut/README.md

   (map->TestDefrecordJobImpl config))
 ````

-See troy-west.cronut.integration-fixture for full example:
+We can realise that system and run those jobs (See troy-west.cronut.integration-fixture for full example):

 ````clojure
 (require '[troy-west.cronut.integration-fixture :as itf])